 The company holds a 25 percent interest in two exploration licences in the Beaufort Sea.
 In 2016, the Federal Government of Canada declared Arctic waters off limits to new offshore oil and gas licences for five years subject to review at the end of that period.
 Existing licences were not impacted.
-In June 2019, the Federal Government approved selective changes to the Canada Petroleum Resources Act to prohibit and freeze the existing licences through the completion of the Beaufort Regional Strategic Environmental Assessment (BR-SEA) review.
-In 2022, the prohibition was extended to December 31, 2023 with a second one-year extension.
-During this time, the Federal Government plans to finalize the BR-SEA for public release which will be subject to a stakeholder review period that will aim to address regional social, environmental, economic and spill response impacts of natural resource development in the Arctic.
-The company continues to hold the licences while maintaining community engagement and participation in the BR-SEA process.
+In June 2019, the Federal Government approved selective changes to the Canada Petroleum Resources Act to prohibit and freeze the existing licences.
+In 2023, the Western Arctic - Tariuq (Offshore) Accord was signed and prohibition was extended to December 31, 2028.
+The Federal Government plans to co-develop a climate and marine science-based review of the moratorium.
+The company continues to hold the licences while maintaining community engagement and participation in the process.